 POLI 604 Comparative Public Policy

 POLI 636/805 Theories of Public Policy and Public Administration

 POLI 652/815D Science, Technology and Power

-"Making Gender Visible: Feminist Perspectives in Policy Studies" (with Stephanie Paterson).
+"Making Gender Visible: Exploring Feminist Perspectives Through the Case of Anti-Smoking Policy (with Stephanie Paterson).
 In Frank Fischer, Doug Torgerson, Michael Orsini, and Anna Durnova's (eds).
 Handbook of Critical Policy Studies.
 Cheltenham: Edward Elgar.
 2015.http://www.e-elgar.com/shop/handbook-of-critical-policy-studies

 Fertile Ground:Exploring Reproduction in Canada.
 Co-editor with Stephanie Paterson and Marlene K. Sokolon.
 McGill-Queen's University Press, 2014.